-3.4.8.
-VISITOR SERVING FACILITIES Visitor Serving Facilities
+3.4.7 Visitor Serving Facilities

-Visitor serving facilities, as defined in Mendocino Town Plan Section 2.82, in the Town have historically consisted of hotels, inns, and bed and breakfast accommodations and currently provide 215 guest rooms or suites ("units"), with a range of seasonal rates.
-The corrected (2012) limit (cap) for such units in the updated Mendocino Town Plan is 237, as itemized in Appendix 2, Mendocino Town Plan Visitor Serving Facilities.
+Visitor Serving Facilities, as defined in Mendocino Town Plan Section 2.88, in the Town have historically consisted of hotels, inns, and bed and breakfast accommodations and currently provide guest rooms or suites ("units"), with a range of seasonal rates.
+The limit (cap) for such units in the Mendocino Town Plan is 237, as itemized in Appendix 2, Mendocino Town Plan Visitor Serving Facilities.
 No motels or hostels presently operate in the Town.
-Other visitor accommodations include Single Unit rentals and Vacation Home Rentals, which are scattered throughout the Town.
+Other visitor accommodations include Single Unit Rentals and Vacation Home Rentals, which are scattered throughout the Town.
 Research of the lodging facility market that includes the Town has identified a substantial number of moderately priced inns, motels, and other visitor-serving accommodations within a 15-mile radius of the Town.
 The Mendocino Headlands State Park General Plan, adopted by the California State Park and Recreation Commission in 1976, provides for location of a hostel and campground in the State Park near the south bank of Big River, adjacent to, but outside, the Town boundaries.
-As a result of budget and staffing reductions, alternative consideration is being given to the utilization of cabins, instead of a hostel, in expanded Mendocino Headlands State Park adjacent to the Town to provide lower cost overnight stay facilities in addition to those that current exist at nearby Russian Gulch, Van Damme, and Mendocino Woodlands State Parks.
-(State Parks, 2015.)
+As a result of budget and staffing reductions, alternative consideration is being given to the utilization of cabins, instead of a hostel, in expanded Mendocino Headlands State Park adjacent to the Town to provide lower cost overnight stay facilities in addition to those that currently exist at nearby Russian Gulch, Van Damme, and Mendocino Woodlands State Parks (State Parks, 2015).